aaronrader/personal_rng/README.md

 2. (unsigned)numbers to generate	(optional)
 3. minimum number to generate		  (optional)
 4. maximum number to generate		  (optional)
-5. file to output to				      (optional)

 - if 1 argument is passed, 1000 numbers between 0 and 1 (inclusive) will be writted to stdout
 - if 2 arguments are passed, the 2nd argument will define the amount of numbers between 0 and 1 (inclusive) to write to stdout
 - if 3 arguments are passed, the 3rd argument will define the maximum number to generate
 - if 4 arguments are passed, the 3rd argument will define the minimum number and the 4th argument will define the maximum number to generate
-- if 5 arguments are passed, the 5th argument will define the file to write to
-- NOTE: if minimum number to generate is 0, user should use the 3-arg call and exclude min dignotation